Drama Curriculum

 An understanding of key dramatic techniques is then the next step before a more in depth study of key practitioners and their specific dramatic techniques; which will serve to inform the devising process at KS4.

-Explorative strategies need to be introduced and explored at a basic level first in Year 7 which will be revisited and built upon across the keystage.
+Explorative strategies need to be introduced and explored at a basic level first in Year 7 which will be revisited and built upon across the key stage.

 Further in depth exploration of explorative strategies in Year 8 and 9 is required to provide a good foundation and understanding in preparation for KS4.
-Use of particular texts and scripted work will develop across the key stages and allow students to experience a range of characters, voice and movement.
+Use of particular texts and scripted work will develop across the key stages and allow pupils to experience a range of characters, voice and movement.

-In Year 9 students will be introduced to the rigour and demands of GCSE study and the four assessment objectives will be explained and referred to consistently throughout each stage of the course with a key focus on AO1 and AO2 for assessment.
+In Year 9 pupils will be introduced to the rigour and demands of GCSE study and the four assessment objectives will be explained and referred to consistently throughout each stage of the course with a key focus on AO1 and AO2 for assessment.

 Key Stage 4